wp-plugins/really-simple-twitter-feed-widget/readme.txt

 = 1.3.1 =
 A blocking bug appeared in the 1.3.0 release is fixed

-= 1.2.2 =
-A blocking bug appeared in the 1.2.1 release is fixed

 = 1.2.0 =
 Due to the FB Widget API adoption, existing widgets need to be recreated